People Unveil Their "Am I The Jerk" Stories To Seek Validation

 “YTJ

 Firstly, don’t spend 100 dollars specifically on someone without telling or warning beforehand is a lesson here.

-She was being a jerk, and very rude.
+Then again I guess having an extra chair can’t hurt but yeah.

 But that doesn’t make you any more justified.
 You absolutely shamed her as a person, that’s messed up.
 You went too far.
 All you had to say is ‘The couch isn’t built to sustain weight as it isn’t that well made, this chair is.

 We’d like to not damage our property so this is the chair we’ll use.’
 And you’d have stayed completely in the right.
+But you let it get personal.

 And saying ‘a whopping 375lbs’ is already kinda a bit much.
-You aren’t introducing a wrestler.
-That’s a human that you know.

 You knew what you said would be hurtful and demeaning, and you liked that.
 You’ll never not be the jerk for that.”
 Skyistaken